Activate your device:

 The water flow is slower because it filters the water while you drink.
 It is important to remember that this is not just a water bottle, it is a JoJo Water Filter Bottle.

 The Undersink Filter is a little trickier to install than the Countertop Filter, as it requires you to tie into the water supply underneath your sink.
-It is advised to make use of a licensed plumber or professional installer to avoid forfeiting the warranty due to incorrect installation.
+It is advised to make use of a licensed plumber or preferred JoJo installer to avoid forfeiting the warranty due to incorrect installation.
 Note: ensure you keep your proof of installation should you need it at a later stage for warranty purposes.
 For detailed installation instructions download our user manual or watch this video.

-No, the system can only filter water between 4 and 38 ˚C. Using hot water can damage your filter media.
+No, the system can only filter water between 4 and 38 ˚ C. Using hot water can damage your filter media.

 It is advised to only use cold tap water.